jake-webbernet/vue-js-test/README.md

   `SyntaxError: Cannot use import statement outside a module`

 ## main.js
 Main js servers as the entrypoint for webpacker which actually loads Vue and attaches the components to the page.

+## Dependency Injection
+The Vue component has a function prop where you can pass in a function that returns an API call.
+In our example, the component accepts the `src/pricesFetcher.js` file.
+This makes it super easy to test.

+## Multiple Componetns

+`Main.vue` loads two other components onto the page and serves as the message bus for the emitted events.

+1. MainVue loads `btcCounter.vue` and `pricesLoader.vue`
+2. User clicks button on `pricesLoader.vue` which fetches Crypto value from a third party and display it on the spage.
+It also emits `btcPrice` with a value the value of Bitcoin.
+3. MainVue detects the `btcPrice` event and, which runs `updateBtcPrice` which changes a MainVue prop that is also passed into the `btcCounter.vue` component.
+4. The `btcCounter` component renders the prop onto the page